Ionuț Panțîru

-Ionuț Constantin Panțîru (born 22 March 1996) is a Romanian professional footballer who plays for Liga I club FCSB as a left back or a left winger.
+Ionuț Constantin Panțîru (born 22 March 1996) is a Romanian professional footballer who plays as a left back for Liga II club Tunari..

 Club career

 Politehnica Iași

 In January 2017, after a year in the Romanian third league with Știința Miroslava, Panțîru moved to Liga I club Politehnica Iași.
 He subsequently signed a five-year deal with his new team.

 On 17 November 2017, Panțîru scored his first goal for Politehnica, in a Liga I game against FCSB, and helped his team earn a 1–0 victory.

 FCSB

+Before putting pen to paper with FCSB, Pantîru was accused of having made explicit videos through an adult site.

 In April 2021, Panțiru was seriously injured after colliding with a teammate on the field.
 Two operations in Italy followed and 11 months off.
 The recovery did not go well, so he underwent a third surgery and was subsequently sidelined for another 8 months.

-Activity in the past

-In the past, Pantîru would have made video chats for men, but everything would have been to help his sick mother.
-The new defender of the red-blues spoke, at the first press conference held at FCSB, about this aspect of his life.